 Since I’ve joined Etsy, I’ve begun designing my own patterns so that I can sell items that are truly my own, and the process of creating a pattern has taught me a lot.
 Creating a truly good pattern (which in my opinion, means both lovely and useful) is far more complicated and time-consuming than I thought it would be.
-I want to walk you through the development of the handbag pictured above to demonstrate:
+I want to walk you through the development of my first handbag to demonstrate:

 I used the bag for a little while just to not let it go to waste, but the top flap curls up terribly, and the bag is so flimsy, it just doesn’t look or work well.